 Bethlehem officials said the Palestinian Authority applied for 50 permits for Gazans to run in this year’s race.
 Israel granted just 14.
 Even those runners were delayed and did not reach the start line until 1:30 pm.

-Runners belong to a universal brotherhood and sisterhood of runners.
+Runners belong to the universal brotherhood and sisterhood of runners.
 Many international runners run in solidarity with Palestinians.

 Things to Do